 - 9. This action arises under the First and Fourteenth Amendments of the United States Constitution and 42 U.S.C. § 1983. - 10.
 This Court has subject matter jurisdiction pursuant to Article III of the United States Constitution and 28 U.S.C. §§ 1331 and 1343. - 11.
 This Court is authorized to issue a declaratory judgment pursuant to 28 U.S.C. §§ 2201 and 2202. - 12.
 Venue in this district is proper pursuant to 28 U.S.C. § 1391(b)(1) and (b)(2) because the Defendants reside in this district and a substantial part of the events giving rise to the claims occurred in this district. - 13.
-This Court has personal jurisdiction over Defendants Secretary Tre Hargett, Coordinator of Elections Mark Goins, and Attorney General Jonathan Skrmetti because they are Tennessee domiciliaries, with their principal offices in Nashville, Tennessee, and their affiliations with the State of Tennessee are so continuous and systematic as to render them at home in this State. - 14.
+This Court has personal jurisdiction over Defendants Secretary Tre Hargett, Coordinator of Elections Mark Goins, and the named District Attorneys General because they are Tennessee domiciliaries, with their principal offices in Nashville, Tennessee, or the various judicial districts of Tennessee, and their affiliations with the State of Tennessee are so continuous and systematic as to render them at home in this State. - 14.
 An actual and justiciable controversy exists between Plaintiffs and Defendants.